 dogs_on_a_lead_2.psd (9Mb, white background version)

-The white background version has been created using these steps:
+For example, the white background version has been created using these steps:

 - Create new file in Photoshop with size 1920x1200.

 - Drag in the three images (they will create three separate layers).